 While there are many types of dementia, Alzheimer’s disease is by far the most common.
-According to the Alzheimer’s Association, approximately 6.7 million Americans have Alzheimer’s disease, as of 2023.
+According to the Alzheimer’s Association, over 7 million Americans have Alzheimer’s disease, as of 2025.
 In Alzheimer’s disease, plaques form in the brain and tend to affect people at any age.
 Symptoms usually get worse over time.

 The U.S. Food and Drug Administration has approved new medications to treat mild or early dementia due to Alzheimer’s disease.
-These medications are called monoclonal antibodies (one example is Lecanemab though others are being considered for approval as well) and are infused directly into the blood.
-Injectable forms are being developed.
+Leqembi® (lecanemab), and Kisunla™ (donanemab), are both monoclonal antibody treatments that are designed to reduce amyloid beta plaques in the brain.
+These drugs are administered by intravenous infusion, though injectable forms are being developed.

-At present, Mount Sinai is offering the monocloncal antibody Lecanemab to eligible patients.
+At present, Mount Sinai is offering the monoclonal antibodies Lecanemab and Donanemab to eligible patients.

 How It Works